onurvarol/blog/_posts/2017-11-15-fragile-families.md

 ## Notes and take aways

 After building some off-the-shelf methods to estimate outcome of kids in this dataset, I am still not feeling that I gained much intuition about the cause of problem.
-I am happy to learn more about $\hat{\beta}$ approach in the workshop :) I hope community effort will help to build ensemble of models that can point some interesting insights about the problem.
+I am happy to learn more about $$\hat{\beta}$$ approach in the workshop :) I hope community effort will help to build ensemble of models that can point some interesting insights about the problem.

 My repository is also publicly available through Github: [github.com/onurvarol/FragileFamiliesChallenge](https://github.com/onurvarol/FragileFamiliesChallenge)